 The majority of heart attacks and about 80% of strokes are caused by blood clots.

 Blood clots forming deep in the leg are called deep vein thrombosis (DVT).
-The clot can block blood from flowing past it, or it could break free and travel through the veins, lodging in the lungs, causing a pulmonary embolism.
-Blood clots are treated with anticoagulant medications, which come with risks of excess bleeding.
+The clot can block blood from flowing past it, or it could break free and travel through the veins, lodging in the lungs, and causing a pulmonary embolism.
+Anticoagulant medications treat blood clots but come with risks of excess bleeding.
 In all, the case-fatality rates for DVT and pulmonary embolisms are between 5 and 10% over the course of 30 days.[ref]

 Blood clots can also form due to an infection caused by bacteria or viruses.

 Blood clots, though, aren’t unique to COVID-19.
-Instead, they are a risk factor in a number of severe infectious diseases including influenza and staph infections.
+Instead, they are a risk factor in many severe infectious diseases, including influenza and staph infections.
 In fact, people with severe complications from the H1N1 strain of the flu were at an 18 to 23-fold greater risk for blood clots.[ref][ref]

-When the body is fighting off an infection, a lot of proinflammatory cytokines (IL-6, TNF-alpha, IL-1, IFNγ) are released.
-These cytokines cause both leukocytes (white blood cells) and the surrounding epithelial cells to release procoagulants, such as tissue factors.
+When the body actively fights off an infection, a lot of proinflammatory cytokines (IL-6, TNF-alpha, IL-1, IFNγ) are released.
+These cytokines cause leukocytes (white blood cells) and the surrounding epithelial cells to release procoagulants, such as tissue factors.
 These procoagulants can tip the body towards too much coagulation, with platelets clumping together.
-This causes small clots to form, plugging up small blood vessels.
+It can cause small clots to form, plugging up small blood vessels.
 The kidneys, liver, lungs, and brain are particularly vulnerable.[ref][ref]

 Infection by bacteria or viruses increases the risk of thrombosis by 2 to 20-fold.
 The risk is greatest when the infection is active – and in the first few weeks after the infection.
 Complications from clots, such as strokes, are common in the first three days after respiratory infections and urinary tract infections.[ref]

-ARDS (acute respiratory distress syndrome) is a severe complication from pneumonia due to viral or bacterial infections.
-Research shows that bacterial pneumonia causes “increased platelet aggregation, pulmonary microvascular thrombosis, endothelial damage and hyper-inflammatory cytokine responses ”[ref]
+ARDS (acute respiratory distress syndrome) is a severe complication of pneumonia due to viral or bacterial infections.
+Research shows that bacterial pneumonia causes “increased platelet aggregation, pulmonary microvascular thrombosis, endothelial damage, and hyper-inflammatory cytokine responses.”[ref]

 In severe infections, such as sepsis, a condition called disseminated intravascular coagulation (DIC) can occur.
 DIC causes increased coagulation in the small blood vessels and micro-clots to form in various organs.[ref]

 The F2 gene codes for factor 2, also known as prothrombin.
 When activated, prothrombin becomes thrombin, which is important in fibrin creation.
-The variant listed below is known as G20210A, and it is linked to an increased risk of blood clots and strokes.
+The variant listed below is known as G20210A, and is linked to an increased risk of blood clots and strokes.

-About 2% of Caucasians carry the G20210A variant, but it is much less common in Asians, Africans, and Native Americans.
+About 2% of Caucasians carry the G20210A polymorphism, but it is much less common in Asians, Africans, and Native Americans.
 A meta-analysis of the data from a bunch of studies found that carrying the G20210A variant increased the risk of thromboembolism by 2.6 to 4.4-fold (depending on the location of the clot).
-The risk of DVT is also greatly increased in carriers of both G20210A and the factor V Leiden (F5 gene, below) variants.[ref]
+The risk of DVT is also significantly increased in carriers of both G20210A and the factor V Leiden (F5 gene, below) variants.[ref]

 Check your genetic data for rs1799963, G20210A (23andMe v4, v5 – i3002432; AncestryDNA):

-Members: Your genotype for rs1799963 (i3002432) is —.
+Members: Your genotype for rs1799963 is — or for i3002432 is —.

 Factor V, coded for by the F5 gene, is a coagulation protein mainly synthesized in the liver and then circulated through the body.
 It is activated in clotting by thrombin and can bind to activated platelets.
-Just as there is a cascade of events to quickly cause a blood clot to form, there are other molecules involved, such as protein C, in turning off the clotting when it is no longer needed.[ref]
+Just as there is a cascade of events that causes a blood clot to form quickly, other molecules, such as protein C, turn off the clotting when it is no longer needed.[ref]

-The F5 gene variant, known as factor V Leiden, has been linked in many studies to an increased risk of deep vein thrombosis and pulmonary embolism.
-A meta-analysis combined data from 31 studies estimates that the increase in the risk of thrombosis for people carrying one copy of the variant was 4-fold and the increase for those carrying two copies was 11-fold.[ref][ref][ref][ref]
+The F5 gene variant, known as factor V Leiden, has links in many studies to an increased risk of deep vein thrombosis and pulmonary embolism.
+A meta-analysis that combined data from 31 studies estimates that the increase in the risk of thrombosis for people carrying one copy of the variant was 4-fold, and the increase for those carrying two copies was 11-fold.[ref][ref][ref][ref]

 Check your genetic data for rs6025 (23andMe v4, v5; AncestryDNA):